grgdll/OLTraj_examples/README.md

 The file `environment.yml` allows you to recreate the `conda` environment needed for the notebooks to work.
 To create this environment use the command `conda env create -f environment.yml`.
 Then the newly created conda environment needs to be activated using `conda activate OLTraj_env`.

+The examples are made so that you do not need to download the OLTraj files onto your computer: the script will read and subset them from the CEDA THREDDS server.

-You then need to download the data relative to each example (see which files exactly below) from here https://data.ceda.ac.uk/neodc/oltraj/data/v1.0.
+If you need to code to run faster, you may want to download the data onto your computer.
+You can find the files here from here https://data.ceda.ac.uk/neodc/oltraj/data/v2.2.
 If you prefer using the FTP service, you will need to register as a CEDA user: https://services.ceda.ac.uk/cedasite/register/info/.

 ## Example 1: Extracting and plotting Lagrangian trajectories along a cruise track